scholtzm/meteor-accounts-steam/README.md

 *Note:* `redirectUrl` will be used only if `loginStyle` is set to `redirect`

+The value below can be only set via Accounts UI dialog or by inserting the service configuration directly to database:

+* `timeout` - timouet value (in milliseconds) for the OpenID handshake

 ## Accounts UI integration

 This package integrates with `accounts-ui` and also provides configuration dialog.
-The configuration dialog contains field "Anything", which is there simply for compatibility reasons.
-You'll need to enter something into this field, however the value will not be used anywhere.
+The configuration dialog contains field `Timeout`, which can be used to adjust timeout value (in milliseconds) for the OpenID handshake.

 You can also skip the config dialog by running a short snippet in your `Meteor.startup` function, see below.